Dr. med. Dirk Manski

 Drains and catheters:

-The drainage is removed if the daily drainage volume is below 50 ml, Bladder catheter additional 1–2 days or 3–5 day in total, ureteral stent 2–4 weeks.
+Remove the drainage if the daily drainage volume is below 50 ml.
+Leave the bladder catheter for an additional 1–2 days (or 3–5 days without drainage), and the ureteral stent for 2–4 weeks.

 Complications of Pyeloplasty